Greek conservative learns from debacle, but maybe too late

 “That was bad judgment,” said a New Democracy official.
 “He should have opened up to the centre.
 But he only listened to a 2-3 advisers and was out of touch with people.”

-On the night of the election, New Democracy activists were planning to celebrate a triumph, only to slowly realise as the results came in that the outcome was a fiasco.
+On the night of the election, New Democracy activists were planning to celebrate a triumph, only to slowly realize as the results came in that the outcome was a fiasco.

 A planned victory speech by Samaras never took place.
 The next day, party officials bought each other consolation drinks at the coffee shop at New Democracy’s headquarters, clearly in a state of shock.